karla-codes/portfolio-11ty/src/services.md

         "Color Scheme",
         "Typography",
       ]
-cta: "Ready to establish your corner of the web?
-Let me know how I can support you and your business  at [hi@karla.codes](mailto:hi@karla.codes).
-I can’t wait to meet you!"
 ---

 # If building an authentic, user-friendly experience for your business is the goal, you’ve come to the right place.